The International Monetary Fund is a 189-member organization that works to stabilize the global economy.

-Since the Fund does lend money, it's often confused with the World Bank.
-The Bank lends money to developing countries for specific projects that will fight poverty.
+Because the Fund lends money, it's often confused with the World Bank.
+The World Bank lends money to developing countries for specific projects that will fight poverty.
 Unlike the World Bank and other development agencies, the IMF does not finance projects.

 Traditionally, most IMF borrowers were developing countries.
 They had limited access to international capital markets due to their economic difficulties.
 An IMF loan signals that a country's economic policies are on the right track.
 That reassures investors and acts as a catalyst for attracting funds from other sources.

 Members do not receive equal votes.
 Instead, they have voting shares based on a quota.
 The quota is based on their economic size.
 If they pay their quota, they receive the equivalent in voting shares.
-The number of voting shares was updated in 2010.
-That gave emerging market members more voting authority.
-Here are the Member Quotas and Voting Shares.
+The Member Quotas and Voting Shares was updated in 2010.

 The IMF was created at the 1944 Bretton Woods conference.
 It sought to rebuild Europe after World War II.
 The Conference also set up a modified gold standard to help countries maintain the value of their currencies.
 The planners wanted to avoid the trade barriers and high-interest rates that helped cause the Great Depression.